 - Monthly: pay dates will be created on the day of the month selected for each month

-- If you see this warning, we recommend that you review your pay dates and make sure you have them entered correctly according to your company’s payroll schedule.
+- We recommend that you review the number of pay dates you've entered and make sure you have the total number set according to your company’s payroll schedule.

-- If you update your payroll calendar, per pay period amounts for financial products will now be calculated based on the new payroll calendar.
+- If you update your payroll calendar, per pay period amounts for products will now be calculated based on the new payroll calendar.
 This may change the per pay period amounts that employees have been paying.
-Please note that this change is not automated, and will be handled by the Maxwell Team.
 If there’s a change to per pay period amounts, they will appear soon after you’ve updated the calendar.
-If this change is urgent, please reach out to Customer Support at email@example.com.